Stunning CFO CV Examples for You to Use

 Professional summary

 Next is your summary.
 This is a two-to-three-sentence paragraph at the top of your CV where you explain your best skills and career experiences.
+How to write a CV summary?
 Think of this section as your “elevator pitch” in which you explain to a board of directors why you’re the right person for the job.

 Skills